-You do have legal rights if her were injured due to a lab testing mistake.
+You do have legal rights if you were injured due to a lab testing mistake.
 These mistakes cause patients to undergo unnecessary medical procedures and surgeries.
-They also delay necessary treatment for other conditions that affect the health of the patient.
+They also delay necessary treatments for other conditions that affect the health of the patient.

 Our medical negligence attorneys file several types of lawsuits related to lab errors.
 First, if the error was due to the lab itself, you can likely file a negligence case.
 These lawsuits are filed when there is contamination, wrong result reporting, mixing up samples, and failing to timely send reports.

 If the mistakes were caused by the drawing of the sample or occurred after the lab reported proper results to the doctor’s office, this would give rise to a lab testing lawsuit.
 Sometimes, there is a combination of both ordinary negligence and medical malpractice.
 In either situation, the injured patient and family can sue for compensation.
 These lawsuits result in substantial settlement payout amounts.

 The settlement amounts in lab negligence lawsuits and cases involving medical malpractice include compensation for pain and suffering, loss of income, and payment of medical expenses.
 Because many patients have necessary treatment delayed, the harm is very serious and often life-threatening.

 In cases involving the death of a patient, the surviving family members can file a wrongful death lawsuit.
 These cases demand payment for the loss of the loved one, the income and services of the decedent, and other compensation.
 These tragic errors are devastating to a family.

 A wrongful death lawsuit was filed against a Michigan hospital due to a lab mistake.

 A married woman and mother of five children presented to the hospital emergency department due to complaints of abdominal pain.
 The emergency room doctor ordered a urinalysis to determine if she had a urinary tract infection (UTI).